Longmuir, Anderson, and Bucher garner Rural and Public Health Awards

 Bucher was nominated by Darrold Bertsch, CEO, Sakakawea Medical Center and Coal Country Community Health Center.
 Bertsch said, “Bucher isn’t your normal CEO.”
 In addition to his work as CEO, Ben also works as a provider in the clinic and participates in the provider ER call rotation for the hospital he leads and directs.

-The Dakota Conference is a joint effort by Altru Health System of Grand Forks, the North Dakota Public Health Association, the North Dakota Rural Health Association, the UND College of Nursing and Professional Disciplines, and the Center for Rural Health at the University of North Dakota School of Medicine and Health Sciences.
+The Dakota Conference is a joint effort by Altru Health System of Grand Forks, the North Dakota Public Health Association, the North Dakota Rural Health Association, the UND College of Nursing & Professional Disciplines, and the Center for Rural Health at the University of North Dakota School of Medicine & Health Sciences.

 Center for Rural Health